awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-add-remove-nodes.md

 1. Select the check box next to the deployment to which you want to add a new node\.
 From the **Action** menu, select **Deploy additional components**>**Additional application server \(AAS\)**\.
 The **Configure settings** page opens\.

-1. Under **Settings for additional worker node**, specify the following parameters:
+1. Under **Settings for additional subordinate node**, specify the following parameters:
    + **Additional application server \(AAS\) AMI** — Select the AMI to provision the additional application server\.
 You must use the most recent version of the AMI created from the source deployment\.
    + **Hostname of additional application server** — Enter the hostname of the Amazon EC2 instance on which the SAP system will be deployed\.
    + **Instance number of AAS** — Enter the instance number of the additional application server\.